Aether-Tools/CustomizePlus/README.md

 * User interface and general plugin architecture is heavily based on the code written as a part of [Glamourer](https://github.com/Ottermandias/Glamourer) and [OtterGui](https://github.com/Ottermandias/OtterGui/) projects.
 Original code is licensed under Apache License 2.0.
 * Some of the game object interaction code is copied from [Penumbra](https://github.com/xivdev/Penumbra) and [Glamourer](https://github.com/Ottermandias/Glamourer) projects in order to make Customize+ not rely on Penumbra being installed.
 * GitHub workflows have been taken from [Glamourer](https://github.com/Ottermandias/Glamourer) project.
-* Customize+ makes use of code from [ECommons](https://github.com/NightmareXIV/ECommons) library for IPC functionality.
+* Customize+ is using code from [ECommons](https://github.com/NightmareXIV/ECommons) library for IPC functionality.
 * Some of the bone manipulation code was taken from [Ktisis](https://github.com/ktisis-tools/Ktisis).
-* [Dalamud](https://github.com/goatcorp/Dalamud) team for making plugins possible at all.
+* Thanks to [Dalamud](https://github.com/goatcorp/Dalamud) team for making plugins possible at all.
-* Special thanks goes to Yuki, Phenrei, Stoia, dendr01d and others for developing and maintaining original version of Customize+.
+* Special thanks goes to Yuki, Phenrei, Stoia, dendr01d and others for developing and maintaining original (1.0) version of Customize+.
-* Everyone who contributed code and features through pull requests.
+* Thank you to everyone who contributed new features and bug fixes through pull requests.

 ## License
 All files in this repository are licensed under the license listed in LICENSE.md file unless stated otherwise.
 By contributing the code into this repository you agreeing with licensing submitted code under this license.